jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 *Bug report* can be created in the following way:

-1) Please fill in the title in the form of [BUG] Bug report content.
+1) Please fill in the title in the form of [BUG] content about bug.
 Example :
    - [BUG] Initialization error
 2) Please add the type of bug to the label.
 3) Please describe the bug in detail.